sadayas/strokerisks/README.md

-# Which people are at risk for having a stroke?
+# Which  health factors increase the risk for having a stroke?

 ## General:
 ### Communication Protocols:
 Slack messenger was used to keep each other updated on parts of the project that have been completed and committed.
+Zoom
+Emails

 ## Presentation:
 * Selected topic: